austinhuang0131/austinhuang0131.github.io/advertising.md

 * No bot-listing servers.

 ## Websites
-Sorted in size (Large to Small) as of January 10, 2018.
+Sorted by size (Amount of guilds) as of January 10, 2018.

 * [Discord Servers](http://discservs.co)
   * Largest (21000+ servers), second-most traffic, and probably oldest